-Different trends in Brazilian literature have referred, more or less directly, to the theme of homicides.
-Environmental, institutional or population characteristics capable of inducing or preventing crime and lethal violence have been related to structural problems, such as inequality, poverty and stigmatisation (BEATO et al., 2004; RATTON et al., 2011; ADORNO, 1993b; RIBEIRO and CANO, 2016; SOARES, 2009; MELLO and SCHNEIDER, 2011).
+Different inclinations in the Brazilian literature have referred, more or less directly, to the theme of homicides.
+Environmental, institutional and population characteristics capable of inducing or preventing crime and lethal violence have been related to structural problems, such as inequality, poverty and stigmatisation (BEATO et al., 2004; RATTON et al., 2011; ADORNO, 1993b; RIBEIRO and CANO, 2016; SOARES, 2009; MELLO and SCHNEIDER, 2011).
 In explaining the homicidal phenomenon, others have emphasised the economic and political rationales intrinsically tied into illegal markets and protection rackets (MISSE, 2006, 2017; DAUDELIN and RATTON 2017; DURÁN-MARTINEZ, 2015; OSORIO and NORMAN 2016; RODRIGUES 2019; FELTRAN, 2021).
-Approaches with a more institutional focus have tended to demonstrate that ostensive forces end up exacerbating lethal violence (COSTA et al., 2014; CANO and DUARTE, 2010; MARINHO et al., 2016; SILVEIRA et al., 2010), and have studied the ways in which legal truth is constructed, as well as the flows of the justice system and the role of security forces for homicidal dynamics (PLATERO and VARGAS, 2017).
-Finally, there is an approach to social conflict focused on the relations between criminal groups and state forces, bringing power, politics and even the question of sovereignty to understand the issue of homicides (see, for example, MISSE, 2006; FELTRAN, 2011; ARIAS, 2018; BARNES, 2017; RODRIGUES, 2021).
+Approaches with a more institutional focus have tended to demonstrate that police strategies designed to demonstrate force end up exacerbating lethal violence (COSTA et al., 2014; CANO and DUARTE, 2010; MARINHO et al., 2016; SILVEIRA et al., 2010), as well as studying the ways in which legal truth is constructed, and how fluctuations in the justice system and the role of security forces affect homicidal dynamics (PLATERO and VARGAS, 2017).
+Finally, there is an approach to social conflict focused on the relations between criminal groups and state forces, bringing in power, politics and even the question of sovereignty to understand the issue of homicides (see, for example, MISSE, 2006; FELTRAN, 2011; ARIAS, 2018; BARNES, 2017; RODRIGUES, 2021).

-Qualitative—and especially ethnographic—research has allowed for the understanding of homicidal mechanisms in contemporary factional dynamics, but has neither concentrated on understanding trends in the quantitative homicide curves in the country, nor broken them down according to the analytical findings.
-Despite the lack of dialogue with the area of public security, these studies have proposed that, contrary to what is claimed in the press and in part of the literature, a strict repertoire of urban practices governs lethal violence in Brazil by apportionment among different armed actors: criminal factions, groups linked to the police acting illegally and law enforcement (HIRATA and GRILLO, 2019a, 2019b; FELTRAN, 2020; JARA, 2021; CARVALHO, 2021; RODRIGUES, 2021a).
+Qualitative—and especially ethnographic—research has allowed for the understanding of homicidal mechanisms in contemporary criminal dynamics, but has neither concentrated on understanding trends in the quantitative homicide curves in the country, nor broken them down according to the analytical findings.
+Despite the lack of dialogue with the area of public security, these studies have proposed that, contrary to what is claimed in the press and in part of the literature, a strict repertoire of urban practices governs lethal violence in Brazil through a partition among different armed actors: criminal factions, groups linked to the police acting illegally and law enforcement (HIRATA and GRILLO, 2019a, 2019b; FELTRAN, 2020; JARA, 2021; CARVALHO, 2021; RODRIGUES, 2021a).
 However, there remain few comparative studies between cities and regions of the country (SAPORI, 2020) and even less frequent are those that link quali-quantitative methodologies in the theme of homicides (PLATERO and VARGAS, 2017; CORDEIRO, 2018; FELTRAN, 2021).

-In response to these gaps, we argue that the dynamics of factional conflict—conditioned by wars and pacifications between national and regional factions, and between them and gangs and the police—is by far the main cause of the remarkable variation in aggregate homicide rates in Brazil over the last two decades.
+In response to these gaps, we argue that the dynamics of conflict among factions—conditioned by wars and pacifications between national and regional factions, and between them and gangs and the police—is by far the main cause of the remarkable variation in aggregate homicide rates in Brazil over the last two decades.
 Such variation is qualitatively described and quantitatively demonstrated from the upward and downward curves of homicide rates of young black men.
 We also suggest that the other hypotheses put forward by the specialized literature to explain the variation in homicide rates (changes of federal or state government or in public security policies, demographic transitions, income transfer policies, or even transformations in the situation of economic inequalities, besides other structural causes) may produce some widespread effect on these rates, but would not hold up as an explanation for the specific, and irregular, variations that we find in the aggregate state and national homicide rates.

-The factional dynamics
+The dynamics of criminal factions